Jetison333/rotg/wagon.md

 Put an egg in here to hatch it into a friend of species of your choice, keeping adjectives & details that apply to the egg.
 Every "edible" thing you feed them they produce a marble.
 You may put the nest on your head.
 Upon obtaining, your name is prefixed to the item, a copy of the item without your name is added to the wagon, and this sentance is removed from the description.

 ## Owned

 ### Jetison333

-Royal status — You are now a baron.
-The Game Adminstrator must refer to you with the proper style of address at all times.

 Fake ID — Force another gamer to take one action besides signing a contract.
 This itum is destroyed after use.